swcarpentry/website/_posts/2016/05/2016-05-11-first-tertile.md

 category: ["Community"]
 ---
-On May 8th and 9th the Steering Committee had an in-person meeting at Cold Spring Harbour Laboratory to conclude the discussions that occurred on the first two months and make plans for the next ten months of activities.
+On May 8th and 9th the Steering Committee had an in-person meeting at Cold Spring Harbour Laboratory to conclude the discussions during the first two months and make plans for the next ten months of activities.
-In the following weeks we will wrote more about the results of the in-person meeting on the blog but for now we want to give you an overview.
+In the following weeks we will write more about the results of the in-person meeting on the blog but for now we want to give you an overview.

 ## Partnerships